 3. To develop nascent glacier monitoring efforts into a gold-standard measurement network.

-Specifically, we will measure seasonal snow depth and glacier mass balance over a large domain with unprecedented accuracy, characterise the spatial patterns of ice stratigraphy in the accumulation area using Ground Penetrating Radar (GPR), collect firn cores to measure firn density and stratigraphy, and provide the first ice thickness measurements for many of the region’s glaciers using separate GPR surveys (with Cluster 5).
+Specifically, we will measure seasonal snow depth and glacier mass balance over a large domain with unprecedented accuracy, characterise the spatial patterns of ice stratigraphy in the accumulation area using Ground Penetrating Radar (GPR), collect firn cores to measure firn density and stratigraphy, and provide the first ice thickness measurements for many of the region’s glaciers using separate GPR surveys (with the Cryospheric Hazards Cluster).
 We will additionally add instruments to reestablished glacier and catchment monitoring sites to provide a unique high-altitude catchment monitoring network in the Third Pole.
 Combining these distinct field measurements will enable us to bridge temporal and spatial scales to understand the current and recent history of glaciers, snow, and hydrology to an unprecedented level.

 Francesca Pellicciotti, Senior scientist, WSL, Cluster PI.